ZJW-92/ZJW-92/README.md

 ## 🌱 Things I am currently working on:

-- Refine my CV and find a job within Data/IT
+- Find a job within Data/IT

 ## 💪🏻 Things I am challenging myself with: